How Do I Know If My Bite is Misaligned

 Your dentist will usually have their own way of testing for proper alignment of your teeth and whether or not this could cause you issues.
 These include X-rays or teeth impressions which allow your dentist an opportunity to decide the best treatment for you.

-Treatment for misaligned teeth or crooked teeth is simple and often includes the use of a retainer or braces for more advanced situations.
-There are some extreme cases where operation may be necessary, however, this is a rare occurrence.
+Treatment for misaligned teeth or crooked teeth can be simple and often includes the use of a traditional retainer, while some cases will require metal braces or clear aligners to correct the issue.
+There are some extreme cases where dental surgery may be necessary, however, this is much less common.